BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

 ## 3) Set up Environmental Variables
-Now that we have the spark on our machine, we want to be able to use it anytime we want, but if try to spin the `python` shell for example, it won't work:
+Now that we have the spark on our machine, we want to be able to use it anytime we want, but if we try to spin the `python` shell for example, it won't work:

     > pyspark
     spark: command not found